jakutis/bazaar/README.md

 # Bazaar

-Description: A publish-subscribe (broadcast-listen) layer for same-origin inter-window communication
+Description: A publish-subscribe (broadcast-listen) layer for same-origin inter-window communication.
+Let's you broadcast messages to all opened windows, which are listening.

 Home page: [jakut.is/git/BAZAAR/about](https://jakut.is/git/BAZAAR/about/)